pengczhang/RepData_PeerAssessment1/PA1_template.md

 Peng Cheng Zhang

-## Loading and preprocessing the data
+## 1. Loading and preprocessing the data
+Before anything else, some packages that will be used are loaded.

 ```r
 library(dplyr)